varunkulkarninagpur/ai-market-researcher/README.md

 3. **The Analyst Agent (Node 2):** Upon human approval, the state graph resumes.
 This agent consumes the verified raw data and synthesizes it into a professional, structured SWOT Analysis (Strengths, Weaknesses, Opportunities, Threats).
 4. **File Generation:** The final markdown report is provided for immediate download.

-*(Insert a screenshot of the Human Approval screen or terminal output here!)*
 ![HITL Screenshot](Approved.png)

 ## ⚙️ Tech Stack